M0nkeyFl0wer/ben-in-a-box/README.md

 We deserve more than a black box on mute.

+Because people with disabilities deserve to show up fully—and when we build for that, *everyone* benefits.

+**Ben in a Box** started as a way to make telepresence more humane.
+Not just “can someone call in,” but *how do we actually include them*?
+Wheel someone’s laptop around a conference?
+Open a Zoom window awkwardly in a room where no one’s looking at it?
+We’ve all seen how that plays out.

+A joyful, useful, *practical* little box that helps someone actually *feel there*—and be seen.

+We’re building this because inclusion shouldn’t be an afterthought—and because making things better for people with disabilities almost always makes things better for everyone else too.

 This project began as a personal accessibility tool.
 But really, it’s about **you**.
 That’s why the end goal is:
 **You in a Box** — a customizable, open-source presence tool anyone can adapt and build.